Plains-wanderer

-The plains-wanderer (Pedionomus torquatus) is a bird, the only representative of family Pedionomidae and genus Pedionomus.
+The plains-wanderer (Pedionomus torquatus) is an atypical species of wading bird, the only representative of family Pedionomidae and genus Pedionomus.
 It is endemic to Australia.
-The majority of the remaining population is found in the Riverina region of New South Wales.
+Its historic range included much of eastern Australia, including Victoria, New South Wales, South Australia and the Northern Territory, but in recent years, it has become endangered with remaining known populations concentrated in the Riverina region of New South Wales and western Queensland.

 Description

 The plains-wanderer is a quail-like ground bird, measuring 15–19 cm.
 It is such an atypical bird that it is placed in an entire family of its own, Pedionomidae.
 The adult male is light brown above, with fawn-white underparts with black crescents.
-The adult female is substantially larger than the male, and has a distinctive white-spotted black collar.
-They have excellent camouflage, and will first hide at any disturbance.
+The adult female is substantially larger than the male, and has a distinctive, white-spotted black collar.
+They have excellent camouflage and will first hide at any disturbance.
 If approached too closely, they will run rather than fly, at which they are very poor.
 Females lay four eggs, which the male then incubates.

 Taxonomy

 It was formerly believed to be related to the buttonquails and thus placed in the gamebird order Galliformes or with the cranes and rails in Gruiformes.
-DNA-DNA hybridization and RAG-1 sequence data places it as a wader related to the jacanas (Sibley & Ahlquist 1990, Paton et al. 2003, Thomas et al. 2004, van Tuinen et al. 2004).
+DNA–DNA hybridization and RAG-1 sequence data places it as a wader related to the jacanas.
 It thus represents a remarkable case of morphological convergence, or perhaps it is simply extremely plesiomorphic in morphology (the buttonquails, meanwhile, having turned out to be a very basal offshoot of the wader radiation).
-In the latter case, this would mean that the jacanas, painted snipe and seedsnipes – all ecologically very different birds – all evolved from birds very similar to the living plains-wanderer.
+In the latter case, this would mean that the jacanas, painted snipe and seedsnipes—all ecologically very different birds—all evolved from birds very similar to the living plains-wanderer.

 Status and conservation

-Population decline has been caused by the conversion of native grasslands to cultivation and intensive predation by the introduced fox — the species' ground-nesting habits, poor flying ability, and tendency to run rather than fly from predators make it easy prey for the fox.
+Population decline has been caused by the conversion of native grasslands to cultivation and intensive predation by the introduced fox—the species' ground-nesting habits, poor flying ability, and tendency to run rather than fly from predators make it easy prey for the fox.
 Sites identified by BirdLife International as being important for plains-wanderer conservation are Boolcoomatta, Bindarrah and Kalkaroo Stations in north-eastern South Australia, Diamantina and Astrebla Grasslands in western Queensland, Patho Plains in northern Victoria and the Riverina Plains in New South Wales.

+A crucial aspect of Plains-wanderer conservation is their habitat needs.
+They require grasslands with both open and denser vegetation for foraging and roosting, which is essential for their survival and recovery.